nodeflight/nodeflight-fw/docs/nfcp.md

 Messages with unknown context should be written to a log, and marked with as unknown context.

+The printable message may contain tab characters to identify next field for tabular data

 ### Packet: MGMT - INVALID_CLASS

 Sent as information message when a message is received of unknown class.